 Domestic airlines & flights in Uganda

-The are about 3 domestic carriers running scheduled flights, Eagle Air, Aerolink.
+They are about 3 domestic carriers running scheduled flights, Eagle Air, and Aerolink.
 Most of the scheduled flights are to destinations of no interest to tourists.
 Many of the major parks have airstrips and your tour operator can organize charter flights at a very high price.
-The only destinations in Uganda which is often reached by air is Kidepo Valley National Park and Kisoro Airtrip next to Bwindi Impenetrable Forest since the drive up to kidepo from Kampala takes two days, the road is considered unsafe and Bwindi roadtrip takes more than 10 hours.
+The only destinations in Uganda which are often reached by air are Kidepo Valley National Park and Kisoro Airstrip next to Bwindi Impenetrable Forest since the drive up to kidepo from Kampala takes two days, the road is considered unsafe and the Bwindi road trip takes more than 10 hours.

 Uganda is a relatively compact country and further transportation within the country is usually done by vehicle.
-In most cases your Saso ‘Gorilla Trips’ Uganda Safaris will collect you from the airport or hotel and will arrange further transportation as part of your safari-package.
-If you are traveling with a different safari operator, we do have Safari Car Hire and Rentals Services at very affordable rates.
-Contact our office on email@example.com or call the numbers on the header.
+In most cases, your Saso Uganda Safaris will collect you from the airport or hotel and will arrange further transportation as part of your safari package.
+If you are travelling with a different safari operator, we do have Safari Car Hire and Rentals Services at very affordable rates.
+Contact our office at firstname.lastname@example.org or call the numbers on the header.

 Foreign exchange and ATM facilities are available at the airport which is also serviced by several shops and restaurants.
 Most midrange to up-market hotels in Kampala and Entebbe arrange airport transfers to the Capital, 35 Km from the Airport.
 Local time is GMT +3.

 Driving is on the left side.
-Visitors without experience of African roads are advised to organize a vehicle with a driver rather than self drive.
+Visitors without experience with African roads are advised to organize a vehicle with a driver rather than self-drive.

 Educated Ugandans are generally fluent in English which is the official language of 50 plus different indigenous languages.
 Luganda serves as something of a lingua franca.
 Swahili is spoken most at the borders of the country

 A certificate of yellow fever vaccination is required.
 All visitors should take malaria prophylactic drugs.
-Against popular talk, Uganda is very safe from the Deadly Ebola virus and the Cholera bacteria (Read latest report by WHO).
+To popular talk, Uganda is very safe from the Deadly Ebola virus and the Cholera bacteria (Read the latest report by WHO).
 It is advisable to drink bottled rather than tap water.

-The unit of currency is the Uganda shilling (Ush).
+The unit of currency is the Uganda Shilling (Ush).
 The US dollar is traditionally the hard currency of preference, but Euro and Pound Sterling are also widely accepted.
-Foreign currency can be changed for local currency at banks and private bureau de change in all large towns, but Travelers cheques are not widely accepted outside Kampala.
+Foreign currency can be changed for local currency at banks and private bureaus de change in all large towns, but Traveler’s cheques are not widely accepted outside Kampala.
 Local currency can be drawn against Visa and other major credit cards at selected ATMs in Kampala, at Entebbe International Airport, and in a few other large towns.

 When to Visit

-Uganda can be visited at any time, though mountain hikes, gorilla tracking and other forest walks are more challenging during the rains which generally peak over mid September to November and March to May.
+Uganda can be visited at any time, though mountain hikes, gorilla tracking and other forest walks are more challenging during the rains which generally peak from mid-September to November and March to May.

 The best game viewing months in Uganda are during the dry seasons from June to August and December to February.
 Primate walks in the forest are a big part of any safari in Uganda.
 The habitat of rainforests is, by default, very wet and one can’t avoid rain completely.
 However, after heavy rain, the skies often open up to bright sunshine.